LMS235/sap_maxdb_syscopy/README.md

 - if passwords from source and target are different, xuser for copy can not be used
 - the source database must be online, the target database must be able to start in state admin
 - adjust the configuration of source and target system in this script
 - best use with screen tool for unix/linux
+- under Linux it can happen that you have to change the first line from "#!/usr/bin/bash" to "#!/bin/bash" (check bash with "which bash")

 Features